isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 ##### Enforcement

-* Flag a derived to base conversion to a base with both data and virtual functions (except for calls from a derived class memvber to a base class member)
+* Flag a derived to base conversion to a base with both data and virtual functions (except for calls from a derived class member to a base class member)
 * ???